-Last summer, a special task force zeroed in on Heuermann, an architect who investigators linked to the women through DNA evidence, including a sample taken from pizza crust in the trash outside his Manhattan office.
+Last summer, a special task force zeroed in on Heuermann, an architect who investigators linked to the women through DNA evidence, including a sample taken from pizza crust in the trash outside his Manhattan office -- but they had yet to establish a forensic match to Brainard-Barnes.

 Heuermann is a father of two from Massapequa Park -- just a few miles north of the dumping ground off Long Island's south shore.